PATIN-A Blog – Based on Experience

 It is very easy to mix dyes.
 Creating thousands of new shades is magical!

-If you look at the colour wheel you can see which colours you will get if you mix two shades.
+On the colour wheel you can see which colours you get when you mix two tones.

 It reads: to achieve a 100% full tone, do not dye more than 500g of fabric.